flash-oss/allserver/README.md

 When calling a remote procedure I want something which:

-- Does not throw exceptions client-side no matter what.
+- Does not throw exceptions client-side no matter what. **All** kinds of errors should be handled exactly the same way.
 - Can be easily mapped to any language, any protocol.
 Especially to upstream GraphQL mutations.
 - Is simple to read in the source code, just like a method/function call.
 Without thinking of protocol-level details for every damn call.
 - Allows me to test gRPC server from my browser/Postman/curl (via HTTP!) by a simple one line config change.